Breadboard Basics: Everything beginner must know (2025)

-The journey of electronics begins with making some basics projects.
-Almost all of the projects are first made on white dotted boards, which a lot of beginners have no idea of.
-The white dotted board is called the breadboard and in this article, we gonna explore the basics of a breadboard for beginners.
+Almost all of the basic electronics projects are first made on breaboard, which a lot of beginners have no idea of.
+In this article, we gonna see breadboard basics learn how to use it properly.

 A breadboard is a very basic tool in electronics used to make circuit prototypes, to test our circuits, to compare the real-time results to simulation one, to build a part of a system and test it independently.